 The culprit behind soft, degraded Hulu streams is usually not your router.
-Both the iOS and Android Hulu apps ship with a mode called "Data Saver" enabled by default, which actively caps stream quality to reduce data consumption, according to Engadget.
+Both the iOS and Android Hulu apps ship with a mode called "Data Saver" enabled by default, which reportedly actively caps stream quality to reduce data consumption.
 Most users never touch it.
 Turning it off takes about 20 seconds and is the right first move before running speed tests or resetting hardware.

 This guide covers how to improve Hulu streaming quality across four steps: disabling Data Saver on mobile; adjusting quality in a browser; confirming whether the title, device, and connection can actually support the quality you want; and diagnosing what's still wrong after all of that.

-Platform note: Hulu's TV apps (Fire TV, Roku, Apple TV, smart TVs) don't expose manual quality controls.
+Platform note: Hulu's TV apps generally don't expose the same manual quality controls described below.
 Engadget notes that TV apps presumably target the best available resolution automatically, so there's no hidden setting to find.
 If the picture looks poor on your television, the next checks are the title, device support, and network conditions.
 The steps below apply to iOS, Android, and desktop browsers only.

 How to change video quality on Hulu: disable Data Saver first

 Hulu gives mobile users exactly two quality modes.
 "Data Saver" caps resolution to reduce data use.
 "Best Available" targets the highest quality your content, device, and connection can support.
-Because mobile users are more likely to be on cellular with data caps, Engadget reports that Hulu defaults both iOS and Android apps to Data Saver.
+Because mobile users are more likely to be on cellular with data caps, Engadget reports that the iOS and Android Hulu apps may default to Data Saver.
 That's a reasonable assumption until you're home on Wi-Fi watching something that looks noticeably worse than it should.

 On iOS or Android

 What to expect: Your next stream should load at a higher resolution, provided the content and connection support it.
-If the picture looks unchanged, the bottleneck is elsewhere the sections below cover exactly that.
+If the picture looks unchanged, the bottleneck is elsewhere.

 In a web browser

-3. Select your preferred resolution under the Quality tab, per Engadget.
+Select your preferred resolution under the Quality tab.

 The browser player offers more granular control than the mobile app.
 Rather than toggling between two modes, you can select a specific resolution tier, which also lets you see at a glance whether a given title offers higher tiers at all.